aspiringsecurity/ENSync/Uniswap-DeFi-agent/README.md

 ## Agent

 The Rust agent uses libp2p for P2P communication and Alloy for on-chain interaction.
-See [`agent/README.md`](agent/README.md) for full details.

 ### Quick Start